We are an interprofessional team of palliative care clinicians, writers, and leaders with experience in narrative medicine and the medical humanities.

 FOUNDER

-Alexis Drutchas is a palliative care physician at Massachusetts General Hospital and Assistant Professor of Medicine at Harvard Medical School.
-She trained in Family Medicine at Brown University, during which time she co-founded the annual Rhode Island Trans Health Conference.
-After residency, Alexis worked as a primary care physician at Fenway Health, a nationally recognized LGBTQ+ health center in Boston.
-Alexis went on to complete the Harvard Interprofessional Palliative Care Fellowship Program and remained at Massachusetts General Hospital thereafter.
-Alexis’ clinical interests and expertise land uniquely at the intersection of serious illness communication, health equity, LBGTQ+ health, storytelling, writing, and community building.
-She was a 2020 OpEd Project Public Voices Fellow.
-Her work has been featured in The New England Journal of Medicine, NBC, CNN, Newsweek, Intima, and Health Affairs, among others.
-Alexis grew up in the Detroit area and Hong Kong.
-She lives in Boston with her wife and son.
+Alexis Drutchas, MD is a palliative care physician and the Director of the Core Communication Program at Dana Farber Cancer Institute, and an Assistant Professor of Medicine at Harvard Medical School.
+She trained in Family Medicine at Brown University and worked as a primary care physician at Fenway Health from 2015-2019, an LGBTQ+ health center in Boston.
+Alexis went on to complete the Harvard Interprofessional Palliative Care Fellowship Program and remained at Massachusetts General Hospital on the inpatient palliative care team from 2020-2025.
+Alexis’ clinical interests and expertise land uniquely at the intersection of serious illness communication training, LBGTQ+ health, storytelling, writing, and community building.
+Her work has been featured in The New England Journal of Medicine, NBC, CNN, Newsweek, and Health Affairs, among others.
+Alexis co-founded The Palliative Story Exchange in 2020.
+She grew up in the greater Detroit area, Japan, and Hong Kong, and now lives in Boston with her wife and son.

 FOUNDER